bitovi/academy/src/typescript/5-classes.md

 When you need a property to be shared across multiple instances, you can use static property.
 These are shared by all instances of the class as well as inheriting classes.
 Both members and methods on a class can be static.
 Each instance accesses the static value through prepending the name of the class.

+This example shows the use of a static property ``cageInstances`` to count the number of instances of ``DinoCage``:

 @sourceref ./5-6-statics.html
+@codepen

+This example shows a shared static property ``dinos`` to count the number of dinosaurs in cages across all instances:

+@sourceref ./5-6-statics-advanced.html
 @codepen

 ### Public modifier